Nikolay Karamyshev: World Touring Car Championship

 Karamyshev joined Campos Racing for the inaugural FIA WTCC Race of Russia in 2013, replacing Hugo Valente in the team in a two race deal for both the Race of Russia and the Race of Portugal.

 European Touring Car Cup

-In 2012-2014 Nikolay participated in European Touring Car Cup, in 2012 he was a winner of the Super Production class, and in 2014 he was a champion of the TC2 Turbo class, by winning 6 of 10 races.
+From 2012 to 2014, Karamyshev participated in European Touring Car Cup.
+In 2012, he was a winner of the Super Production class, and in 2014, he was a champion of the TC2 Turbo class, by winning six of ten races.